mmr1909/score/docs/process/process_areas/safety_management/index.rst

 Safety Management Tooling
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For the safety planning and safety manual, spinx-needs will be used for referencing.
+For the safety planning and safety manual, sphinx-needs will be used for referencing.

 For the activities planning (who, when) we use github issues and monitor these in github projects.